nydiokar/talking-glasses/README.md

-# AI Glasses
+# Smart Glasses Project

 Smart glasses powered by ESP32-S3 with cloud-based AI processing capabilities.

 ## Overview

-The AI Glasses project combines wearable hardware with cloud-based AI services to provide a voice and vision-assisted experience.
+The Smart Glasses project combines wearable hardware with cloud-based AI services to provide a voice and vision-assisted experience.
 The system captures audio and visual input from the user's environment, processes it on a remote server, and provides feedback through bone conduction audio and an OLED display.

 ### Key Features